 How much does a Springfree trampoline cost?
 Springs are the biggest culprits in most trampoline accidents.
 So, when manufacturers get rid of them without compromising performance, the cost of the trampoline is bound to shoot.
 The average price for a medium-size Springfree trampoline is around $1700 while the jumbo size asks slightly over $2500.

-The cost of a trampoline is one of the critical pointers of its quality, reliability and durability.
+The cost of a trampoline is one of the critical pointers to its quality, reliability and durability.
 As you climb up the price ladder, you get to trampolines with high quality construction that doesn’t necessitate regular maintenance.
 You’re also assured of higher levels of safety as well as performance.

 Of course, price does not always correlate with quality.
 We’ve come across affordable trampolines with excellent construction quality and premium brands that aren’t worth their weight in gold.
 That’s why we advise our readers to pay attention to trampoline reviews, feedback, and complaints from current users before investing in one.